World

 US President Donald Trump said Wednesday that he canceled an upcoming summit with his Russian counterpart Vladimir Putin because "it didn’t feel right" to him.

-Trump also expressed his frustration over the lack of progress in the negotiations.
+Trump also expressed his frustration over the lack of progress in the negotiations on ending the war in Ukraine.

 "In terms of honesty, the only thing I can say is, every time I speak with Vladimir, I have good conversations, and then they don't go anywhere.
 They just don't go anywhere," he said.

-His remarks came right after the US announced new sanctions on Russia’s two largest oil companies, Rosneft and Lukoil, citing Moscow’s “lack of serious commitment” to a peace process to end the war in Ukraine.
+His remarks came right after the US announced new sanctions on Russia’s two largest oil companies, Rosneft and Lukoil, citing Moscow’s “lack of serious commitment” to a peace process to end the Ukraine war.

 When asked why he is elevating sanctions against Russia right now, Trump said: "I just felt it was time.
 We’ve waited a long time."